vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Brief introduction while we wait for late students

 **SAY**: Today we will get more in-depth with Python.
 We will finally play a complete game of FizzBuzz.
-         We'll also introduce a new problem to work on. (dum dum dum!!!!
-It's a secret they'll find out later)

 ### 9:40